aws-samples/amazon-sagemaker-edge-manager-demo/README.md

 # SageMaker Edge Manager demo: Mini wind turbine farm
 ## A DIY project to explore ML@Edge with SageMaker

- > This repo is part of an AWS Blog post (will be published soon).
+ > This repo is part of a Blog post that will be published soon.
+The environment configuration will be described there.
+While you wait for the blog, feel free to explore this repo and the workshop (linked in the DISCLAIMER).
+As soon as the blog is out, this repo will be updated.

 **TL:DR**: [Mini 3D printed wind turbines - assembling instructions](ASSEMBLING.md)